 Tonight was number one, about Liz choosing him to take care of her.
 And it was about his taking this chance to scope out how real, how deep was her need of him, when she'd specifically requested to spend the night with him in his bed – and yeah, asked him to hold her.
 And did she ever think about wanting him?
 But he knew the limitations.
 He laid his hand along the outside of her knee, where his fingertips easily drifted to the narrowing behind, and gently brushed over her soft, fine skin.
 And there, he stilled the motion.

 "Feels nice," she sighed, and promptly fumbled her right hand down past the obstacle of her sling, to take hold of his fingers and draw his arm across her waist.
 She wasn't finished there, as she turned his hand over and began to warmly circle her palm on his, letting him feel a deliberate affection.
 She pushed back against the hard musculature of his legs and torso, and laced her fingers contentedly through his.
-Maybe the fact of the drugs, plus that she lay facing away from him, encouraged her to act a little more impulsive.
+It still had to be the fact of the drugs, he figured.

 Through the hours, lasting troubling images, bouts of restlessness and spears of guilt jolted Liz from sleep, and each time, she found him always close to comfort and reassure.
 Near dawn, she lay back, wanting to see him clearly, to broach some things left unsaid, and a matter of curiosity.

 "Gill told me he felt so useless out there," she began.